lxr1907/pokers/README.md

 Only contains login,regist,three basic play rooms,chips rank.

-You can see this project at this website below.
+You can see this project at the website below.

 http://120.26.217.116:8080/texas/texasIndex.html.